 If you need a general purpose audio editor, I can recommend GoldWave as a good example.
 (I had previously also recommended CoolEdit 2000, but since Syntrillium Software was acquired by Adobe Systems, that program has sadly been discontinued).
 Another editor that has many satisfied users is Audacity, and it has the added bonus of being freeware.

-I have also heard from several users that it works just fine on Windows 10.
 It may well be that those users who have experienced problems are not typical and have just been unlucky.